Skip advert

 Advertisement - Article continues below

-About the Audi RS 6 Avant
+How much does the Audi RS 6 Avant cost?

 The phrase ‘all the car you’ll ever need’ is often used in relation to fast estate cars like the Audi RS 6, and with good reason.
-Audi has real pedigree in this area; most notably with the RS 2 (developed with assistance from Porsche in 1994), the 2005 4.2-litre V8-engined B7 RS 4 Avant and, who could forget, the RS 6 from 2008 which represented a huge power leap over its predecessor with its 572bhp twin-turbo 5.0-litre V10 unit that helped it complete the 0-62 sprint in just 3.6 seconds - not bad for a two-tonne wagon.
-Now the latest RS 6 continues the bloodline.
+Audi has real pedigree in this area; most notably with the Audi RS 2 (developed with assistance from Porsche in 1994), the 2005 4.2-litre V8-engined B7 Audi RS 4 Avant and, who could forget, the RS 6 from 2008 which represented a huge power leap over its predecessor with its 572bhp twin-turbo 5.0-litre V10 unit that helped it complete the 0-62 sprint in just 3.6 seconds - not bad for a two-tonne wagon.
+Now the latest RS 6 continues the bloodline, while the recipe is broadly unchanged, much more technology has gone into this super estate.

 Advertisement - Article continues below